 Reply:

 If the imaging area is heterogeneous, then σ is no longer a constant from one resolution pixel to the next.
 That much is clear.
-Then, as reviewed in Chapter 2, there are many different ways to model σ which in turns leads to many different models for the observable magnitude.
+Then, as reviewed in Chapter 2 (page ..), there are many different ways to model σ, which in turns leads to many different models for the observable magnitude.
 This non-constant σ also leads to heteroskedasticity, should we consider “var(LA) and var(LI)" as the variation of the observables in an area.
 And the Examiner correctly pointed out in his comment.

 However, if we consider “var(LA) and var(LI)" as the deviation of the observables from their corresponding “true signal" at each physical resolution cell level, then σ is constant at each resolution pixel!